justb4/justobjects.nl/content/geotoko/index.md

 {{< a-img data-href="https://geotoko.nl/"  data-src="/uploads/2021/09/geotoko.png" data-caption="geotoko.nl - some of the datasets offered">}}

 Why?
-Most of the Open Geospatial Datasets provided by the Dutch government (mostly via Dutch Kadaster) are in an interchange format called "GML".
+Most of the Open Geospatial Datasets provided by the Dutch government (mostly via [Dutch Kadaster/PDOK][6]) are in an interchange format called "GML".
 Many parties find this format hard to process.
-Cia the Open Source project NLExtract we have been providing ETL-tools to convert these datasets to "chewable" formats like PostGIS, GeoPackage and CSV.
+Via the Open Source project [NLExtract](5) we have been providing ETL-tools to convert these datasets to "chewable" formats like PostGIS, GeoPackage and CSV.
 Still this may be a bridge too far for some.
 Hence we provide the datasets already converted to these formats.
 At reasonable prices!